tux255/scrapper/README.md

-# README
+# Scrapper service

-This README would normally document whatever steps are necessary to get the application up and running.
+* Ruby: 3.2.1

-Things you may want to cover:
+* System dependencies:

-* Ruby version
+  xvfb required

-* System dependencies
+* Database:

-* Configuration
+  no database used

-* Database creation
+* How to run the app:

-* Database initialization
+  rails s

-* How to run the test suite
+* How to run the test suite:

-* Services (job queues, cache servers, search engines, etc.)
+  rails rspec spec/

-* Deployment instructions
+* Services:

-* ...
+  file_store cache enebled for DataController#perform